RELIGIONS OF THE WORLD

 reason are the final authority.
 Unitarianism started in the second century.
 They

-deny the trinity that Jesus is God, but believe that Christ was a created being.
+deny the trinity that Jesus is God, believing that Christ was a created being.

 These ideas were condemned at the Council of Nicea (325 A.D.), but their ideas